Kansas Car Insurance

 - Continuous policy (no gaps in coverage)

-- Customer loyalty (after you’ve been with the company a while, they may offer a discount)
+- Customer loyalty (after you have been with the company a while, they may offer a discount)

 - Set up autopay